onihei0910/kenkenpa/README.md

     return call_model
 ```

-Define a function to evaluate whether the final message is a tool call instead of using should_continue.
+Define a function to evaluate whether the last message is a tool call instead of should_continue.

 ``` python
 def is_tool_message(state, config, **kwargs):